Are You a Licensed Private Investigator in Thailand?

 Some companies around the world have offered courses for training and resultant certificates, but when people ask about a private investigator "license" in Thailand, they usually mean by the Thai government, not some entity somewhere in the world which sells training courses and certificates.
 A "license" should be government issued.

 Selling certificates is usually a money making business, which can be good if it really requires rigorous training and passing an exam which tests practical skills.
 They may require you buy an online course to start the process, and then pass their exam.
 How do you do practical training over the internet?
 Especially for surveillance and following people?
 How relevant is an online course by some small entity in another country to private investigations in Thailand?
 Who is vetting the course provider?
 How well recognized is it?
-Each certificate should be researched.
+Each certificate should be researched, to see whether or not it is really a good course, or whether it's basically selling certificates as a business with questionable practical training for Thailand, for example.

 Likewise, there are books out there on how to be a private investigator.
 Some of these I've skimmed and found little new of potential value, but a lot of things missing.
 Some may be useful for somebody operating in, say, the USA, but we do not carry firearms, we do not do criminal investigations, and we do not need to know all the regulations of states in another country.